 9. And if you have a mechanical, tools are available at the top and bottom of the lifts to help get you rolling again.

 10. And there are marmots.
 Everywhere.
 Who doesn’t like watching a marmot whistle and do other funky stuff as they sail by on a chair lift?

 There are probably a hundred other reasons to ride Tignes and Val d’Isere, and the best way to find out what they are is to go and ride there…

 Bike Park Tignes-Val d’Isere is open every summer from late June – late Aug.
 Trails are accessed via four chairlifts, a cable car and a free shuttle bus between the two resorts.

 Bike and equipment hire is available at:

 Duch Sports in Tignes Val Claret and in Tignes Le Lac

 Intersport at various locations in Tignes and Val d’Isere.

 Photos by Tristan ShuLast updated on Oct 9, 2019

-Rad Season is providing you with hotels and Airbnbs at the lowest prices available online.
+Rad Season is providing you with rentals and hotels at the lowest prices available online.
 Book your stay near Tignes using the map below!